Robar666/CefGlueScreenshot/README.md

 * https://github.com/cefsharp/CefSharp/issues/1488
 * https://github.com/cefsharp/CefSharp/issues/1127

-One contributer (https://github.com/arsher) published a pull request (https://github.com/cefsharp/CefSharp/pull/1556 ) which should fix this problem.
+One contributer (@arsher) published a pull request (https://github.com/cefsharp/CefSharp/pull/1556 ) which should fix this problem.
 But I was never able to build his solution.

 ## Solution